libp2p/docs/content/concepts/connections.md

 ### How do peers check if other peers are dialable?

-Peers can use the AutoNAT interface to check if a peer can be dialed.
+Nodes can use the AutoNAT protocol to check if they can be dialed by remote nodes.
 Learn about AutoNAT on the [NAT traversal guide](/concepts/nat/#autonat).

 ### What if a peer is not dialable?